LoonaKhan/quick-notes/src/routes/README.md

 ### Get a User
 - Once you log a user in or create their account, you want to use this to keep track of their data.
 - Returns all user fields
+- one thing to keep in mind, if you get a user, you can get all of their folders, if you have a folder, you can get all of its notes

 ``ACTION = [server_url]+/api/users/``